bakercms/BakerCMS-Plugins/post_manager/readme.txt

-Post Manager Plugin for Hotaru CMS
+Post Manager Plugin for Baker CMS
 --------------------------------------
 Created by: Nick Ramsay